 We often eat for a trimmer waistline, or to assist a weakened immune system.
-But have you ever considered eating foods that would encourage healthy brain function?
+But have you ever considered eating foods that promote brain activity?
 We use our brains in everything we do, so why not feed it the nutrition it deserves?
 Today I’m going to share with you some foods that you should be including in your diet to promote neural health.

 How many of these amazing brain foods are you consuming each day?
 Tell us your favorites!

 Master Isolated Images @freedigitalphotos.net